Next Steps After Repair Negotiation

 First of all, as per your sale agreement, we will give your mortgage broker the green light to order your appraisal.
 Hopefully the appraiser will be able to visit the property soon and we will get the report back within a week.
 While you wait, here are some things you can do:

 1) LOCK YOUR INTEREST RATE.
 If you haven't done this already, start talking to your lender about the best time to do it.

 2) LOAN DOCUMENTS.
-Check in with (mortgage broker) and make sure that s/he has everything she needs to be moving forward on the loan.
+Check in with your lender or mortgage broker and make sure that she or he has everything needed to be moving forward on the loan.

 3) HOME INSURANCE.
 Now is a good time to get some insurance estimates and settle on an insurance policy.
 Once you know who you would like to use, please forward their contact information to escrow.

 4) REINSPECTIONS.
 Decide whether you want to pay for a reinspection.
 If you have negotiated repairs on the home, you'll need to decide if you want to have your inspector come back to inspect the repairs or if you want to just inspect the repairs on your own.
 Inspectors’ reinspection rates are usually around $200/hour, so the fee varies depending on how much there is to inspect.